Join the Alumni Board

 What expertise and experience does the Alumni Board need?

 We’re always looking for enthusiastic leaders from a variety of policy fields and graduation years to join the Alumni Board.
 Highly functioning board members are available, responsive, and engaged.
-Alumni with experience in data science, health care, international work, and a commitment to racial equity are especially encouraged to apply.
-If you are eager to be involved, we encourage you to submit a self-nomination between October 12 and October 30, 2020 at 11:59 p.m.
+Alumni with experience in data science, health care, international work, and/or the Federal government and a commitment to promoting racial equity and inclusion, are especially encouraged to apply.
+If you are eager to be involved, we encourage you to submit a self-nomination between October 13 and October 29, 2021 at 11:59 p.m.
 EST.

 Who is eligible to serve on the Alumni Board?